#BoycottDabur: Why a Tagore poem in an India-Bangladesh World Cup ad has outraged Bengalis

 The advertisement is one in a series of promotions released by Dabur’s Red toothpaste brand.
 In the spot, veteran actor Manoj Pahwa eats a variety of foods associated with the countries India is playing World Cup matches against.
 The tie against Pakistan featured Pahwa crunching his way through walnuts from Chitral with the hastag: #SabkoChabaJaayenge – Hindi for “we will chew everyone up.”
 England was represented with stickjaw toffee and the West Indies match featured a coconut tart as well as an elongated “yo man”.

 The advertisement before the India-Bangladesh match on Tuesday match had “tiler nadu” or sweet sesame balls as the food that typifies Bangladesh.
-As part of the typecasting of Bangladesh, the advertisement also featured Pahwa reciting a line from a famous poem of Rabindranath Tagore’s: “Bristi Pore Tapur Tupur”, the rain falls pittar patter.
+As part of the typecasting of Bangladesh, the advertisement also featured Pahwa reciting a line from a famous poem of Rabindranath Tagore’s: “Bristi Pore Tapur Tupur”, the rain falls pitter-patter.

 However, neither sesame sweets not Tagore are specific to Bangladesh.
 Rather, both cultural symbols are shared by Bengalis on both sides of the border.
 As a result, the use of this common heritage to stereotype Bangladesh exclusively has angered some Bengalis in India, who took to social media to vent their anger with some even running the hashtag, #boycottdabur.